Health (primary)

 The service provides a duty school nurse line where professionals, parent/carers or young people can contact a member of the team between 9am to 5pm Monday - Friday through the single point of access (0300 247 0090).

-To find out more about what they offer or how to refer, visit Wiltshire Children's Services: School Nursing.
+To find out more or to find out how to refer, visit School Aged Health Service (opens new window).

-To find out more about what they offer or how to refer, visit Wiltshire Children's Community Services: Family Nurse Partnership.
+To find out more or to find out how to refer, visit Wiltshire Children's Services: Integrated Therapies (opens new window).

 Wiltshire School Aged Immunisation Service is predominantly a school-based service for the delivery school aged vaccinations in line with the National Childhood Immunisation Programme across B&NES, Wiltshire, Swindon, and Devon.
 This includes Diphtheria/Tetanus/Polio boosters, Meningitis ACWY vaccination, Human Papilloma Virus immunisations and annual school aged seasonal influenza protection for eligible cohorts.